 For this reason, slow cooking barbacoa beef in a crock pot an easy preparation method and results in the most flavorful, shredded beef!

 Let’s chat about the simple fresh ingredients for these amazing burrito bowls.

 Ingredients For Barbacoa Beef Burrito Bowls:

-For the Beef Barbacoa: Beef roast, chipotle chilis in adobo sauce, beef broth, ground cumin, and lime juice.
+For the Beef Barbacoa: Beef roast (I use a bone-in chuck roast), chipotle chilis in adobo sauce, beef broth, ground cumin, and lime juice.

 This combination of ingredients yields a smoky, tangy, amazingly tender shredded beef with a slight kick.
 You can easily make it spicier by adding more chipotle chilis.

 For the Burrito Bowls: Cooked rice, cabbage slaw, avocado, microgreens, radishes, and BBQ sauce (or sauce of choice).

 You can get creative with your burrito bowl adds ins, using your favorite salsas, cheese, beans, etc. I have included what I use in my own barbacoa burrito bowls, but go wild!